baidakovil/iNat-rutrail/README.md

 - working with *.gpx of *.kml input files
 - adding several tracks to create polygon.
 Both adding files or polygons inside single file supported.
 This functionality mainly provided by Clipper library
 - adjusting distance from track to polygon
-- maintain level of siplicity (distance error) ot the polygon.
+- maintain level of simplicity (distance error) ot the polygon.
 Two optional steps here: simplification of the track and/or simplification of the polygon
 - removing unnecessary shape circles from resulting shape
 - "rotating" start/end of resulting polygons, to create circle polygon with single sequence, as iNaturalist supports only these
 - plotting pdfs with both simplificated and original trails

 Dependencies:
 **pyclipper** - Cython wrapper of the Clipper library.
-Used to create shape around tracks **pyproj** - Python interface to PROJ, cartographic projections and coordinate transformations library.
+Used to create shape around tracks
+**pyproj** - Python interface to PROJ, cartographic projections and coordinate transformations library.
 Used to translate longitude-lattitude coordinates to Mercator coordinates, where pyclipper will work (lat-lon is not equidistance coordinates)
-**pandas** - used for data manipulations to prepare data to debug plotting **matplotlib** - used to make debug PDF plots
+**pandas** - used for data manipulations to prepare data to debug plotting
+**matplotlib** - used to make debug PDF plots

 Note: polygon (shape map) of the project [Мончегорские тропы и Ниттис — Маркированный маршрут RuTrail](https://www.inaturalist.org/projects/rutrail-01f33481-7d7b-45e4-833c-33e3cc07312c) is made-by-hand compilation of two other separated tracks (iNaturalist supports several shapes in single kml-file).